camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/platforms/amazon-eks/irsa.md

 GRANT ALL privileges on database "some-db" to "db-user-name";
 ```

-### KeyCloak
+### Keycloak

-From KeyCloak v21 forwards, the default JDBC driver can be overwritten, allowing to use a custom wrapper like [aws-advanced-jdbc-wrapper](https://github.com/awslabs/aws-advanced-jdbc-wrapper) to utilize the features of IRSA.
-It's a wrapper around the default JDBC driver but takes care of signing the requests.
+For Keycloak versions 21+, the default JDBC driver can be overwritten, allowing use of a custom wrapper like the [aws-advanced-jdbc-wrapper](https://github.com/awslabs/aws-advanced-jdbc-wrapper) to utilize the features of IRSA.
+This is a wrapper around the default JDBC driver, but takes care of signing the requests.

 The following example uses the mentioned `aws-advanced-jdbc-wrapper`.
-Also see the [documentation](https://www.keycloak.org/server/db#_overriding_the_default_jdbc_driver) within KeyCloak on overwriting the default JDBC driver.
+Additionally, see the [Keycloak documentation](https://www.keycloak.org/server/db#_overriding_the_default_jdbc_driver) on overwriting the default JDBC driver.

-A custom docker image is required since there's currently no upstream image with all the configurations required.
+A custom Docker image is required as there's currently no upstream image with all the configurations required.

-Required are the following artifacts for the `aws-advanced-jdbc-wrapper` to work.
+Required are the following artifacts for the `aws-advanced-jdbc-wrapper` to work:

 - https://mvnrepository.com/artifact/software.amazon.awssdk/regions
 - https://mvnrepository.com/artifact/software.amazon.awssdk/rds